 The GamblingSites.org poker strategy section offers in-depth strategy articles that focus on a number of different areas in the game.
-From live play to online play, it is covered here.
-You will be able to learn everything from basic bankroll management to game play concepts that you can work into your existing strategy.
-We have prepared these articles with the goal of teaching and educating players of all experience levels and we hope that they will improve your game and overall income from playing poker.
+From live play to online play, it's covered here.
+You'll be able to learn everything from basic bankroll management to game play concepts that you can work into your existing strategy.
+We have prepared these articles with the goal of teaching and educating players of all experience levels, and we hope that they will improve your game and overall income from playing poker.

 Strategy Sections Covered:

 Live poker is the most traditional form of the game.
-Whether you visit Atlantic City, Las Vegas, or somewhere in between, you will find that poker is one of the main attractions in every casino.
-Live poker offers a variety of dynamics that vary greatly from what you will find in typical online play.
-You will need to learn how to identity and understand live tells, what playing in a casino entails, and how to find the best game for you with the least time and effort.
+Whether you visit Atlantic City, Las Vegas, or somewhere in between, you'll find that poker is one of the main attractions in every casino.
+Live poker offers a variety of dynamics that vary greatly from what you'll find in typical online play.
+You'll need to learn how to identity and understand live tells, what playing in a casino entails, and how to find the best game for you with the least amount of time and effort.
 The game may be the same in terms of rules, but it actually plays quite differently when you shift from online to live play.

 Online Poker Strategy

 Online poker is largely what enabled Texas Hold'em and other forms of poker to explode after 2003.
 If it wasn't for Chris Moneymaker winning a satellite tournament on PokerStars to earn his entry into the World Series of Poker Main Event, who knows if the game would have ever become really popular.
 As the years progressed, online poker really began to change.
 At one point in time, even the weakest of players were able to generate huge amounts of profit.
 As players gained more experience, however, the skill levels continued to rise.
 Online poker isn't what it once was in terms of playing styles, and the ability to adapt is one of the most vital skills that a player can possess.

 General Poker Strategy